Sm2468/msc_thesis/README.md

 - The predicted class of the classifier per instance
 - The errors of the model per instance, which can be calculated from (truth label - predicted label) per instance

-Finally, we formulate a bias metric to calculate the bias per cluster and to identify the cluster(s) with the highest bias.
+We formulate a bias metric to calculate the bias per cluster and to identify the cluster(s) with the highest bias.
 The bias metric is the following:
 Bias of Cluster X = Performance Metric(Cluster X) - Performance Metric(all Clusters\Cluster X)